-After examination, it was found that his vision was 20/20 OD and light perception was OS.
-There were no abnormal extraocular movements and skin abrasion on his forehead.
-The left eye slit lamp examination showed that + 2 conjunctival chemical reaction and + 2 corneal edema without epithelial defect.
-The anterior chamber showed a fibrinoid response, and accompanied by a 2 mm low intraocular pressure.
+Following examination, it was found that his vision was 20/20 OD and light perception was OS.
+There were no abnormal extraocular movements and skin abrasions on his forehead.
+The left eye slit lamp examination showed a + 2 conjunctival chemical reaction and + 2 corneal edema without epithelial defects.
+The anterior chamber showed a fibrinoid response, accompanied by a 2 mm low intraocular pressure.
 Exudates had formed a film over the exposed surface of the anterior lens capsule in the pupillary area, resulting in an occluded pupil.
-His vitreous cavity was filled with purulent debris and cannot be seen the fundus.
+His vitreous cavity was filled with purulent debris and the fundus could not be seen.